wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-governance/includes/know-your-data.md

 ## Discover and classify cloud services and SaaS apps

 Most organizations store some of their sensitive data outside the Microsoft ecosystem.
-Microsoft Cloud App Security extends protection to third party clouds and SaaS applications.
+Microsoft Cloud App Security extends protection to third-party clouds and SaaS applications.
 This solution includes the following capabilities:

 - Inspect files for sensitive information
 - Automatically apply labels to sensitive files identified in cloud apps